logseq/publish/README.md

+# Status

+This project is no longer maintained.
+See https://github.com/pengx17/logseq-publish and https://github.com/sawhney17/logseq-schrodinger for alternative approaches to publishing Logseq graphs.

 # Logseq Publish

 Logseq Publish is a tool that generates a fast, SEO-friendly, and scalable website from your Logseq content.